root3nl/SupportApp/README.md

   * Collecting logs such as `sudo sysdiagnose` and sending the output somewhere else
   * Run device compliance remediation, such as the macOS Security Compliance Project Remediation Script
   * Any other action requiring root privileges, especially when users have standard permissions

+#### Disabling or re-enabling
+By default, the Privileged Helper Tool is automatically enabled when using the PKG installer.
+To opt-out, set the key `DisablePrivilegedHelperTool` to `true` during the time of installation.
+Also at launch of the Support App, the Privileged Helper Tool will be removed when the key is set.
+Please also note that for the App Catalog integration, the Privileged Helper Tool is a requirement.

+Additionally the Support App app bundle comes with scripts to manually disable or re-enable the Privileged Helper Tool.
+For example when you accidentaly used or misconfigured the `DisablePrivilegedHelperTool` key, or chose to (not) use it at a later time:
+* Disable: `/Applications/Support.app/Contents/Resources/uninstall_privileged_helper_tool.zsh`
+* Re-enable: `/Applications/Support.app/Contents/Resources/install_privileged_helper_tool.zsh`

+For example, you can run those scripts locally of by your MDM solution.
+You can verify the Privileged Helper Tool is enabled by checking the file locations mentioned in [File locations](#file-locations).

 #### File locations
 The Support App installs some files related to the Privileged Helper Tool: